Probing Saturon-like Limits in QCD Systems: Formalism

 \subsection{Balitsky-Kovchegov equation}

 In this work, we employ the BK equation to characterize the saturation behavior of the proton and compare it with the criteria for a saturon system.
-The BK equation governs the evolution of the dipole amplitude with rapidity $Y = \ln 1/x$, and in momentum space, it can be expressed as \cite{Balitsky:1995ub,Kovchegov:1999yj}
+In this work, we employ the BK equation to characterize the saturation behavior of the proton.
+Let $\mathcal{N}(k,Y)$ denote the dipole scattering amplitude in momentum space, which depends on the transverse momentum $k$ and the evolution rapidity $Y = \ln(1/x)$.
+Equation (\ref{eq:BK-int}) represents the momentum-space formulation of the BK equation, which is related to the coordinate-space version in Refs. \cite{Balitsky:1995ub,Kovchegov:1999yj} via a Fourier transform (see, e.g., Ref. \cite{Enberg:2005cb}).
+It is expressed as: \cite{Balitsky:1995ub,Kovchegov:1999yj}

 In this formulation, $N_c$ denotes the number of colors, $\alpha_s$ is the QCD coupling constant, and $\bar{\alpha}_s = \alpha_s N_c/\pi$.
 In addition, there exists a differential form of the BK equation, expressed using the BFKL kernel $\chi(\lambda)$, as given in Ref. \cite{Kovchegov:1999ua}